WuweiJS/wuwei/README.md

   }
 }
 ```
-In this case we can use method "setReduceMethod", assign our customized callback to calculate update TodoList's value "itemSize" when items changed (Add, Delete, or someone update)
+In this case we can use method "setReduceMethod", assign our customized callback to calculate update TodoList's value "itemSize" when items changed (Add, Delete, or any item Update)

 ### setReduceMethod( callback )

-StoreSet provide method "setReduceMethod", you can use it to assign callback to update value which subscribe with other View component.
+StoreSet provide method "setReduceMethod",
+you can use it to assign callback to update value which subscribed by other View component.

 ### StoreSet Public Method